 Plan the size and number of magnetic disks for capacity in hybrid configurations by following the requirements for storage space and performance.

-Use SAS, NL-SAS, or SATA magnetic devices by following the requirements for performance, capacity, and cost of the vSAN storage.
+Use SAS or NL-SAS magnetic devices by following the requirements for performance, capacity, and cost of the vSAN storage.

 Compatibility.
 The model of the magnetic disk must be certified and listed in the vSAN section of the VMware Compatibility Guide.

 Performance.
-SAS and NL-SAS devices have faster performance than SATA disks.
+SAS and NL-SAS devices have faster performance.

 Capacity.
-The capacity of SAS, NL-SAS, and SATA magnetic disks for vSAN is available in the vSAN section of the VMware Compatibility Guide.
+The capacity of SAS or NL-SAS magnetic disks for vSAN is available in the vSAN section of the VMware Compatibility Guide.
 Consider using a larger number of smaller devices instead of a smaller number of larger devices.

 Cost.
-SAS and NL-SAS devices are more expensive than SATA disks.
+SAS and NL-SAS devices can be expensive.

 Magnetic Disks as vSAN Capacity